 Guildford Photographic Society (GPS) Data Protection Policy

-A copy 1 What personal data does GPS collect?
+1 What personal data does GPS collect?

 The data we normally collect includes names, addresses, telephone numbers and email addresses.
 In addition, we also collect date joined, competition class, distinctions, photographic interests by category, committee membership, special interest group membership and camera equipment.
 We collect this data directly from individuals, and it is stored in the club membership system.